tommyGPT2S/DocEX/docs/API_Reference.md

-# DocFlow Python API Reference
+# DocEX Python API Reference

-This reference covers the main public classes and methods in DocFlow.
+This reference covers the main public classes and methods in DocEX.
 For more details and advanced usage, see the [Developer Guide](Developer_Guide.md).

 ---

-## DocFlow
+## DocEX

 The main entry point for all document and transport operations.